SEHS@Dayton Tuition, Billing and Financial Aid FAQ

 Will I be able to view my award package before submitting the deposit?

-Tuition bills are prepared on the 1st of the month with your payment due on the 22nd of the month.
+Tuition bills are prepared on the 1st of the month following course registration, with your payment due on the 22nd of the month.

 You can pay your bill online directly through My Payment Center, which can be found on Porches.
-Go to Porches, select Flyer Student Services, then go to My Payment Center.
-You may use:
+Go to Porches, select Flyer Student Services and then go to My Payment Center.

 How does my employer go about paying the school?

 Your employer should use the same methods discussed under “How do I pay my bill?”
 If your employer is reimbursing you for tuition costs, we offer an Employer Deferred Tuition Reimbursement Plan.
 For questions, please contact Kathy Ferguson between 8:30 a.m. and 4:30 p.m.
-Monday through Friday at:
+Monday through Friday:

 No, payment plans are not available.